 In the event that a camper requires the attention of a doctor or the services of a hospital, the following procedure must be followed:

-- The responsibility of the unit leadership is to provide transportation for unit member(s) requiring services from a doctor or hospital.
+- The responsibility of the ship leadership is to provide transportation for ship member(s) requiring services from a doctor or hospital.

-- One adult leader from the unit will accompany the unit member(s) requiring services from a doctor or hospital and is asked to carry insurance forms in for completion.
+- One adult leader from the ship will accompany the ship member(s) requiring services from a doctor or hospital and is asked to carry insurance forms in for completion.
 He must obtain the individual's health record from the health officer before going to the doctor or hospital.

 - Parent(s) or guardian(s) will be immediately notified by the camp health officer of any serious illness or injury.
 If parents will not be at home during the week of camp, have them advise you where they can be located.

-- The camp will provide transportation only when a unit has none available.
+- The camp will provide transportation only when a ship has none available.

 - Directions to doctor's offices and hospitals will be available at the health lodge.